komalmasood1/Migos-ETL-Project/README.md

 *Project Proposal
 Before you start writing any code, remember that you only have one week to complete this project.
 View this project as a typical assignment from work.
 Imagine a bunch of data came in and you and your team are tasked with migrating it to a production data base.
-Take advantage of your Instructor and TA support during office hours and class project work time.
-They are a valuable resource and can help you stay on track.

 *Finding Data
 Your project must use 2 or more sources of data.
 We recommend the following sites to use as sources of data: